daemonraco/toobasic/docs/facilities.md

 Let's have this in mind on the next sub-sections.

-__Note__: we are gonig to assume you have a default database connection configured.
+__Note__: we are going to assume you have a default database connection configured.

 ### Creating a table